 The Hells

 An ethereal realm and home to demons.
 Damned souls are brought to the hells either via contract or by being collected in the veil.
 Comprised of nine layers, each representing a cardinal sin, the hells keep souls trapped—refusing to enter them into the rebirth cycle.
+Instead, they spend eternity pandering to the pleasure of their captors, either through service or continued torture.

 Unlike the heavens, more is known about the hells due to pervasive demonic influence in the living realm, necromancers, and hellish creatures sharing what they know.